piusbird/hexchat-vintage/readme.md

 No i will not revert the pokemon inspired join/part/quit messages patch.
 Computers should be fun, thank you very much.

+## One more thing
+If you do a pull request please also git send-email me the patch at my public address this will mean i see it in a timely fashion.
+Visually Impaired and the PR interface don't mesh well

 # HexChat

 HexChat is an IRC client for Windows and UNIX-like operating systems.